 What does the IQ test measure?

-The test is a measure of a child’s intelligence quotient (IQ).
-The score is derived from the results of several tests designed to measure qualities such as general knowledge, language, reasoning, and memory skills as well as spatial, sequencing, and problem-solving skills.
-The scores are compiled by the tester and compared to a norm based on age.
-Dr. David Wechsler, a clinical psychologist with Bellevue Hospital, defined the tests as measuring how well children can "adapt and constructively solve problems in the environment.”
+The test is a measure of a child's intelligence quotient (IQ).
+The score is derived from the results of several subtests designed to measure verbal reasoning and conceptualization skills, visual spatial skills, problem solving skills, working memory, and processing speed.
+The scores are compiled by the tester and compared to a norm based on the student's age.
+Dr. David Wechsler, the clinical psychologist who developed the assessments, defined the tests as measuring how well children can "adapt and constructively solve problems in the environment.”

 In order for Mirman to fulfill its mission of educating highly gifted children, we turn to the IQ test as a measure for this population.
 We understand that an IQ test cannot possibly capture the full picture of any one child, and that there have been cultural biases unearthed in the examination of these tests.
 We believe that the tests we accept have corrected for these issues as much as possible.